International Foundation for Electoral Systems

 Getting on Their Radar

-Organizations interested in partnering with IFES should:
+Organisations interested in partnering with IFES should:

 • Monitor USAID and donor opportunities: IFES expertise and programming can be accessed through USAID global funding mechanisms.
-Organizations can watch for when IFES receives awards that may involve subgranting in their region or area of expertise.
+Organisations can watch for when IFES receives awards that may involve subgranting in their region or area of expertise.

 • Attend democracy and electoral support conferences: IFES staff and leadership participate in international conferences and forums related to elections, governance, and democracy support where networking opportunities arise.